ArticySoftware/Articy3ImporterForUnreal/README.md

 There are some specific workflow features that can be exposed to Blueprints using C++ only.

 ### UPROPERTY meta data
-There are currentl three articy UPROPERTY meta specifiers.
+There are currently three articy UPROPERTY meta specifiers.
 - ArticyClassRestriction (for FArticyId and FArticyRef): Restricts the articy asset picker to the given class and, on its own, its descendants.
 The class is assigned without the C++ Prefix (i.e. UArticyEntity becomes ArticyEntity)
 - ArticyExactClass (for FArticyId and FArticyRef): Restricts the Exact Class checkbox in the articy asset picker to the specified value.
-Useful to exlude child classes of a given class in combination with ArticyClassRestriction
+Useful to exclude child classes of a given class in combination with ArticyClassRestriction
 - ArticyNoWidget (for FArticyId).
 This is a performance optimization for large projects and can be used to disable the custom widgets for FArticyIds, as they are more computationally expensive.

 Below is example code: